espruino/BangleApps/apps/pokeclk/README.md

 ## Requests

-Please file any issues here: [https://github.com/elykittytee/BangleApps/issues/new?title=Poketch%20Clock%20Bug](https://github.com/elykittytee/BangleApps/issues/new?title=Poketch%20Clock%20Bug)
+If you have any issues or would like to suggest a feature, click here to send a message -> [here](https://github.com/elykittytee/BangleApps/issues/new?title=Poketch%20Clock%20Bug).

 ## Creator